 Is tutoring available for students?

 Your student can schedule tutoring sessions through the Student Success Center in Butler TLRC and through the Math Dimension in the library.
-Services are available for all students to improve their grades and grade-point averages.
+Services are available for all students to improve or maintain their grades and grade-point averages.

 Where can my students buy textbooks?